Ruxton-Riderwood train collision: Accident

 Three trains had been scheduled to pass Relay Station.
 One of the engineers had waited on a stretch of line with the view of the distance blocked by a curve.
 The engineer, mistakenly believing that an anticipated train had already passed, proceeded forward.
 However, as the train continued its next leg of the trip, the anticipated train was then revealed to be on the same line as the excursion train.
 About a mile north of the station, both of the trains collided resulting in the boilers exploding.

 In the aftermath of the accident, the dead and injured were laid out on the grass beside the patch of tracks.
 Injuries varied from scalding from the boilers to injuries sustained when the passenger coaches were crushed by each other.
 In total 30 to 35 were killed and more than one hundred were injured.

 Impact

 The pre-existing financial difficulties mixed with the human cost of the accident led to the dissolution and sale of the Baltimore & Susquehanna Railroad.

-Train collision such as this one and the Great Train Wreck of 1856 helped garner support for timetables to be used by railroad companies to ensure that locomotive operate accordingly.
+Train collisions such as this one and the Great Train Wreck of 1856 helped garner support for timetables to be used by railroad companies to ensure that locomotive operate accordingly.